Dave Brazil (American football)

 David Lloyd Brazil (March 25, 1936 – March 10, 2017) was an American football coach who last served with the New York Giants under head coach Jim Fassel.
-He was the last defensive coordinator for Chuck Noll with the Pittsburgh Steelers from 1990–91.
+He was the last defensive coordinator for Chuck Noll with the Pittsburgh Steelers from 1990 to 1991.

 Personal life

 Brazil and his wife Bridget had six children, Kathleen, Mary Ann, Michael, Daniel, Thomas and Patrick.